PilzDE/Pilz_PSENrd3.1_live_and_IndustrialPI_4/README.md

 + Save the file.

 > [!Tip]
-> Comment out all other commands.
+> Comment out all other commands with #.

 + Restart the ntpsec:
 ```